YOKO ONO/PLASTIC ONO BAND

 inyourmindbook.com

-Yoko’s first solo album (a companion to John’s post-Beatles debut) was recorded shortly after their recording of Unfinished Music No. 1: Two Virgins.
-John’s original idea was to title his album Primal, and Yoko’s album Scream (they had attended Arthur Janov’s Primal Scream therapy sessions six months prior).
-They ultimately decided to self- title the albums, with each of their names followed by ‘Plastic Ono Band’.
-Both albums were released on the same day, December 11, 1970.
+“John and Yoko released complementary debut solo albums in 1970.
+Yoko’s first album (a companion to John’s post-Beatles debut) was recorded shortly after Unfinished Music No. 1: Two Virgins.
+John’s original idea was to title his album Primal, and Yoko’s album Scream, having attended Arthur Janov’s Primal (scream) therapy sessions six months prior in California.
+They ultimately decided to self-title the albums, with each of their names followed by “Plastic Ono Band.”
+Both were released on the same day – December 11, 1970.”

 John introduced a beat to Yoko’s music.

-Yoko’s album had not been planned.
-It was conceived out of a jam on October 10th which the musicians were having during the recording of John’s album.
-Yoko began vocalizing, John and the others were blown away.
-Luckily, it was all recorded.
+Yoko’s album took shape during informal jam sessions during the recording of John’s album.
+When Yoko began vocalizing on the track called ‘Why’ John and the others were blown away.
+Luckily, it was all recorded.”

 The Plastic Ono Band was Yoko’s idea.